Coffea racemosa

 Coffea racemosa, also known as racemosa coffee and Inhambane coffee, is a species of flowering plant in the family Rubiaceae.
 It has naturally low levels of caffeine, less than half of that found in Coffea arabica, and a quarter of that in Robusta coffee.

-It is endemic to the coastal forest belt between northern KwaZulu-Natal in South Africa and Zimbabwe, found in an area less than 150 sqkm in size.
-It was widely cultivated by the Portuguese during the 1960-1970s in Mozambique, currently there are only two plantations at Ibo Island and in Hluhluwe, which remain.
+Coffea racemosa is endemic to the coastal forest belt between northern KwaZulu-Natal in South Africa and Mozambique, found in an area less than 150 sqkm in size.
+It was widely cultivated by the Portuguese during the 1960–1970s in Mozambique; currently there are only two plantations, at Ibo Island and in Hluhluwe, which remain.

+Cultivation

 Coffea racemosa is an open-branched shrub or small tree growing up to 3.5 m tall.
 It has white to pinkish singular flowers (2 cm in diameter) or in few-flowered clusters along the branches, which bloom between September and February.
 The fruit is near-spherical in shape and purple to black when ripe.
 The fruit is harvested from the wild for local use as a coffee.
 The beans are one third of the size of Arabica beans.
 The beans are roasted and ground to a powder then used to make coffee.
 Salt is sometimes sprinkled over them as they are roasted.